Corsaair/abcdis/README.md

 abcdis - The ABC disassembler
 =============================

-From the Redtamarin `/utils` some ABC dissasembler utilities.
+From the Redtamarin `/utils` some ActionScript Bytecode (ABC) dissasembler utilities.

 For now, those utilities have been ported "as is", later on we will refactor and reorganise them.

+The goal is to build a comprehensive libraries that can work with the ABC format, the SWF format, the SWC format, etc.

 How To Build